Apr 17, 2018

 AI has the potential to have a profound impact on your sales strategies and the sales readiness of your reps.

-It will make your sales organization smarter, agiler and more customer-centric.
-It may even change the way you sell all together.
+It will make your sales organization more intelligent agile, and customer-centric.
+It may even change the way you sell altogether.

 What is AI?